birrozza/esp_8266_T-H/README.md

 <h3><strong>+++ NEWS +++</strong></h3>

 <h2><strong>Enabled a Telegram bot to be able to interrogate the sensor. </strong></h2>
-First of all you need to create a bot on the Telegram.
+First of all you need to create a bot on the Telegram with <b>BothFather</b> function.
 The procedure can be found at this

 [link](https://core.telegram.org/bots#6-botfather)